-The LSSA Annual Conference 2019 is being held at The Maslow, Time Square hotel in Pretoria under the theme 'The war against corruption – Can the legal profession contribute to restoring confidence in the Rule of Law?
+The LSSA held its Annual Conference 2019 at The Maslow, Time Square hotel in Pretoria under the theme 'The war against corruption – Can the legal profession contribute to restoring confidence in the Rule of Law?

-The first day of the programme, Friday, 29 March 2019, will consider what attorneys can reasonably do to restore confidence in the Rule of Law.
-It will also provide an opportunity for practitioners to engage with the Legal Practice Council (LPC), the LSSA and the Legal Practitioners' Fidelity Fund (LPFF) on the Legal Practice Act through an interactive Q&A panel discussion introduced by Deputy Minister John Jeffery.
-Since the Legal Practice Act does not make provision for an AGM of members, this is one of the few opportunities for practitioners to raise their concerns with representatives of the LPC, LSSA and the LPFF.
+The first day of the programme, Friday, 29 March 2019, considered what attorneys could reasonably do to restore confidence in the Rule of Law.
+There was an interactive Q&A panel discussion with representatives of the LSSA, the Legal Practice Council (LPC) and the Legal Practitioners' Fidelity Fund (LPFF) on the Legal Practice Act, introduced by Deputy Minister John Jeffery.

-Later in the day, a panel will look at issues of concern for practitioners, including getting to grips with the new dispensation - Section 35 of the Legal Practice Act (costs).
+Later in the day, a panel discussed getting to grips with the new dispensation, especially ection 35 of the Legal Practice Act dealing with costs.

-On Saturday, 30 March the results of the LSSA's Young Lawyer Survey will be presented.
-A Task Team will be constituted to chart way forward.
+On Saturday, 30 March the results of the LSSA's Young Lawyer Survey were presented.
+A Task Team was constituted to chart way forward.

-There will also be discussions on challenges relating to the conveyancing examination and how this impacts on access to the profession; as well as the release of a report on community service/pro bono in the profession.
+There was also a discussions on challenges relating to the conveyancing examination and how this impacts on access to the profession; as well as the release of the Nadel report on community service/pro bono in the profession.

-A second session will consider how to address risk in your practice:
+A second session considered how to address risk in your practice:

 For more information e-mail LSSA@LSSA.org.za or call (012) 366 8800